Trading the clearout

 Orderflow example for targeted clearout on crypto

-Bellow conceptual example, bull legs represent macro trends (2000-4000 USD moves on BTC), choppier consolidations represent micros from M5 time frames (size of 50-100 USD).
+Conceptual example where bull legs represent macro trends (2000-4000 USD moves on BTC), choppier consolidations represent micros from M5 time frames (size of 50-100 USD).

 1.Strong bull market

 2.Strong washout, then consolidation where MM starts to absorb/buy.

 3.Symmetric bounces from lows

-Once the symmetry starts to build up with even lows or higher lows many long margin traders will also start to participate in expectations that this might be bottom.
-The more symmetric the structure the more will use breach of lows as stop-out.
+Once the symmetry starts to build up with even lows or higher lows, many long margin traders will also start to participate in expectations that this might be bottom.
+The more symmetric the structure, the more will use breach of lows as stop-out.